-BIOL 2230 Microbiology 4 cr.
-Sem: S, M 3 Lec. hrs./3 Lab hrs./week
+BIOL 2230 Microbiology Sem: S, M

 Pre-Req: BIOL 1110 or BIOL 2010

 An introduction to basic principles and applications of microbiology.
 The course emphasizes laboratory experience in the classification and identification of fungi, algae, and protozoans.
 Special emphasis will be placed on the culturing, isolation, staining, and identification of bacteria.
 Viruses will also be considered.